gryadka/js/README.md

-Gryadka is a minimalistic layer on top of multiple instances of Redis working as a reliable master-master replicated consistent key/value storage.
+Gryadka is a minimalistic reliable master-master replicated consistent key/value storage layer on top of multiple instances of Redis.
 When Gryadka uses 2N+1 Redis nodes it can continue working even when up to N nodes become unavailable.

 Its core has less than 500 lines of code but provides full featured Paxos implementation supporting such advance